Improving Model Performance

 Why Warmup is Necessary

-The first iteration is extremely slow due to it running:
+The first iteration is extremely slow because it runs:

 The second iteration is needed for:

-All of the above is a one time fixed cost and all subsequent iterations of the model will be orders of magnitude faster.
+All of the above is a one-time fixed cost; all subsequent iterations of the model are orders of magnitude faster.

 3. Data Formats

-TT Hardware supports multiple lower precision data formats (docs).
-For use trough tt-xla try the following:
+TT hardware supports multiple lower-precision data formats (see the TT-NN data type documentation).
+For use through TT-XLA, try the following:

 bfloat16